dessalines/essays/socialism_faq.md

 - Musk takes advantage of international crises to raise Tesla's stock price.
 In one case, [Musk promised to "fix" Puerto Rico's power grid after it was decimated by Hurricane Maria.](http://inthesetimes.com/article/20601/elon-musk-puerto-rico-privatization-utility-climate-solar-rossello) He deploys solar panels to a hospital, dozens of [news articles](https://thehill.com/policy/technology/354154-musk-tesla-can-rebuild-puerto-rico-power-grid) were written about the [business-saviness of this decision](https://www.inc.com/sally-hogshead/elon-musks-response-to-puerto-rico-is-pure-marketing-genius-should-be-required-reading.html), and the stock price soared.
 PR reps told Musk they don't want their power grid privatized by billionaries.
 - As a PR stunt, Musk promised to build a mini-submarine to rescue a boys soccer team that got trapped in a Thai cave in 2018.
 After receiving vitriol from the Thai and rescue community, [Musk called one of the cave rescuers, a pedophile](https://www.buzzfeednews.com/article/ryanmac/unsworth-reply-elon-musk-fucking-idiot),[2](https://www.vox.com/2018/7/18/17576302/elon-musk-thai-cave-rescue-submarine).
 After the rescuer sues Musk for defamation, Musk pays 50k to a private investigator (and former felon), [to dig up dirt on the rescuer.](https://www.buzzfeednews.com/article/ryanmac/elon-musk-hired-felon-james-howard-higgins-dirt-pedo-guy), and was told to use "aggressive tactics".
 Musk's team then told the investigator: “We would like you to immediately move forward with ‘leaking’ this information to the UK press.
 Obviously must be done very carefully.”
 [Musk and his team even lobbied the Thai gov and prime minister to get a local official to reverse a statement saying the mini-submarine wasn't practical, before the children had been rescued.](https://twitter.com/RMac18/status/1181396377605029888)
 - Goes after whistleblowers, including sending the police after [Martin Tripp](https://www.theverge.com/2019/3/13/18263757/tesla-elon-musk-employee-hack-spying-whistleblower-gigafactory-martin-tripp-drugs) ( who reported on Tesla's fraudulent activities to the SEC ), who Musk claimed was an [active shooter.](https://www.bloomberg.com/news/features/2019-03-13/when-elon-musk-tried-to-destroy-tesla-whistleblower-martin-tripp) Goes after several journalists who criticized him.
 [A twitter thread of the Nov 2019 swatting police report, and those targeted by Musk.](https://twitter.com/PlainSite/status/1197592445812232192?s=19)
 - In another PR stunt in April 2020, after dismissing covid fears as "dumb", [he states that he will send 1k ventilators to the New York City hospital system.
-He ends up sending 40 out-of-spec ones, that doctors warn could spread the virus further.](https://twitter.com/kenklippenstein/status/1246265058839191554?s=20) He also claims that [SpaceX is working on ventilators.](https://pbs.twimg.com/media/EUurKMRWsAANrsE?format=jpg&name=medium)
+He ends up sending 40 out-of-spec ones, that doctors warn could spread the virus further.](https://twitter.com/kenklippenstein/status/1246265058839191554?s=20) He also claims that [SpaceX is working on ventilators.](https://pbs.twimg.com/media/EUurKMRWsAANrsE?format=jpg&name=medium) After faltering first quarter 2020 Telsa sales, [he goes on a twitter rant](https://mashable.com/article/elon-musk-anti-lockdown/) to "FREE AMERICA NOW", and demands that the lockdown be ended at its height in April 2020.
 - [Fired his assistant of 12 years for asking for a raise.
 Divorced his wife after telling her that his life "operated quite smoothly" in her absence.](https://jalopnik.com/elon-musk-is-a-jerk-that-once-fired-his-assistant-of-12-1797699824)
 - [Rocket jesus broken promises #1](https://www.reddit.com/r/EnoughMuskSpam/comments/73eh4m/tracking_elon_musks_visions_promises_and/), [#2](https://www.reddit.com/r/EnoughMuskSpam/comments/7spkqa/happy_2018_everybody_lets_take_a_moment_to_recall/)